python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 </div></div></div>
 <br>

-If you don't wish to use the provided `config.yml` above, you can copy the `config-default.yml` file, rename it, and change whatever values you need.
-Note that you don't need to specify all items in `config.yml`, just the ones you want to override such as channel ID's.
+If you don't wish to use the provided `config.yml` above, these are the main sections in `config-default.yml` that need overriding:

-See [here](../obtaining-discord-ids) for help with obtaining Discord ID's.

-These are the main sections in `config-default.yml` that need overriding:

 * `guild.id`
 * `guild.categories`